Tough c interview questions

 Output: 4 2

-Explanation: ptr is far pointer while *ptr is near pointer.
+Explanation: ptr represents a far pointer, whereas *ptr denotes a near pointer.

 (3)What will be output of following c program?